Brain tumor: Meninges

 Human brains are surrounded by a system of connective tissue membranes called meninges that separate the brain from the skull.
 This three-layered covering is composed of (from the outside in) the dura mater, arachnoid mater, and pia mater.
 The arachnoid and pia are physically connected and thus often considered as a single layer, the leptomeninges.
 Between the arachnoid mater and the pia mater is the subarachnoid space which contains cerebrospinal fluid (CSF).
 This fluid circulates in the narrow spaces between cells and through the cavities in the brain called ventricles, to support and protect the brain tissue.
 Blood vessels enter the central nervous system through the perivascular space above the pia mater.
 The cells in the blood vessel walls are joined tightly, forming the blood–brain barrier which protects the brain from toxins that might enter through the blood.

 Tumors of the meninges are meningiomas and are often benign.
 Though not technically a tumor of brain tissue, they are often considered brain tumors since they protrude into the space where the brain is, causing symptoms.
 Since they are usually slow-growing tumors, meningiomas can be quite large by the time symptoms appear.

 Brain matter

-The brains of humans and other vertebrates are composed of very soft tissue and have a gelatin-like texture.
-Living brain tissue has a pink tint in color on the outside (gray matter), and nearly complete white on the inside (white matter), with subtle variations in color.
-The three largest divisions of the brain are: